SerhiiButryk/Notes/README.md

 # Implementation details

-- Separated UI logic in fragments
+- Separated UI logic to fragments
 - Separated presentation and bisness logic with MVVM pattern
-- Separeted reusable modules into library
+- Separeted reusable modules into android/native libraries
-- Low level logic is written in native code -> improves code structure and flexibility
+- Low level logic is written in native code -> improves code structure and code flexibility
 - Java and native calls are made from single place -> improves code maintainability
 - Applided decouple strategies to separate a receiver and handler of an event
 - Separated code into logical levels of abstraction